mahanla/mahanla/README.md

 ### 🧑 Who even am I?

 * I'm Mahan
 * I'm a highschooler
 * I love coding and do it as a hobby
-* You can call me by "He/Him"
+* I have been studying for the International Math Olympiad for the past years and haven't been coding much tho

 ### 📖 What do I know?
 * I know C#, Python and C++ as my main languages